 If you have a soggy yard or other water drainage issues on your property, you may want to consider having a catch basin installed.
 Because water can be a tricky substance to control, it’s better to have a professional examine your yard to determine the best location and solution for discharge.

-If you run into any plumbing issues be sure to call the professional at Rick’s Plumbing.
+If you run into any plumbing issues be sure to call the professionals at Rick’s Plumbing.
 With over 25 years of experience, we can handle any job – large or small.
 To schedule an appointment, call us at (203) 874-6629.